-Now that your child is isolating for 14 days, please find guidance below surrounding the provision The King’s has put into place to support you with home learning.
+If your child is working from home, please find guidance below surrounding the provision The King’s has put into place to support you with home learning.

 The image below provides some 'top tips' for creating a study area at home that will help you focus: